-[] Mastani Proficient Delem Besie Element Mastery Proficient Basic Below Basic Purpose The uniter identifies the topic of the essay and establishes a dear purpose for uniting.
-The writer addresses a specific audience and captures the reader's attention.
-The writer establishes a generally clear purpose for writing but clees not include significant elements described in the mastery column.
+Florent Mantana Proficient Deless Desig Element Mastery Proficient Basic Below Basic Purpose The uniter identifies the topic of the essay and establishes a dear purpose for uniting.
+The writer addresses a specific autience and captures the reader's attention.
+The writer establishes a generally clear purpose for writing but does not include significant elements described in the mastery column.
 The writer does not establish a clear purpose for writing.
-Some elements described in the wastery column are included.
+Some elements described in the mastery column are included.
 The writer does not establish a purpose for writing.
-Development and Support The enery's purpose is developed through a wide scriety of specific support, which has been well-integrated into the essay.
-The energy's purpose is developed through specific support of a reare limited variety, support may be unescenty distributed and/or these may be isolated difficulties with integration.
-The encry is not well developed because it bales adoptate support.
-The ensay is not developed because it contains either no specific support or inappropriate support.
-Cohesion Body paragraphs legin with a topic sentence that identifies the focus of the paragraph and relates it leach to the essay's purpose.
-The relationship between sentences in the paragraph is logical and clear, as in the relationship between paragraphs.
+Development and Support The encoy's purpose is developed through a wide variety of specific support, which has been well- integrated into the essay.
+The ensury's purpose is developed through specific support of a nonce limited variety, support not a nonce uneventy distributed and/or there may be isolated difficulties with integration.
+The encay is not well developed because it lades adoptate support.
+The encry is not developed because it contains either no specific support or inspanyoristic support.
+Cohesion Body paragraphs legin with a topic sentence that identifies the focus of the paragraph and relates it leaks to the essay's purpose.
+The relationship between sentences in the paragraph is logical and clear, as is the relationship between paragraphs.
 This has been achieved through the use of a variety of transitional devices.
-The focus of body paragraphs is at times unclear to the resules, because the author has not consistently made use of topic sentences.
-Some sentences do not seem to belong in the body paragraphs in which they appear.
+The facus of long paragraphs is at times undear to the reader, because the author has not consistently reade- use of topic sentences.
+Some sentences do not seen to belong in the budy paragraphs in which they appear.
 Transitions may feel forced or may be used inconsistently.
-The writer frequently neglects to relate budy paragraphs leads to the essay's purpose using topic sentences.
-Many sentences seem poorly placed or unrelated to the pragraphs in which they appear.
-Transitions are ineffectively or seldom used.
-The writer does not eather use of topic sentences.
-As a result, the purpose of budy paragraphs a ruler their relationship to the energy's purpose is unclear.
+The writer frequently neglects to relate budy paragraphs lack to the escay's purpose using topic sentences.
+Many sentences seen poorly placed or unrelated to the paragraphs in which they appear.
+Transitions are ineffectively or schlorn used.
+The writer does not value use of topic sentences.
+As a result, the purpose of budy paragraphs and/or their relationship to the ensay's purpose is undear.
 Transitions are not used or do not facilitate relationships between paragraphs.
 Clarity The uniter's ideas are expressed clearly throughout the essay.
-Syntax and diction are compelling, and contribute to the reader's understanding.
-The writer's ideas are, with a few exceptions, clearly expressed through instances of unclear syntax and/or diction exist, they do not electruct researing.
-The writer's ideas are vague or are not clearly expressed.
-The writer's ideas are difficult to understand because of poor chaices in syntax and diction.
-Mechanics The entry is free of errors in spelling, granwar and purctuation.
+Syntax and diction are competing, and contribute to the reader's understanding.
+The writer's ideas are, with a few exceptions, clearly expressed thoughout the essay.
+Although instances of unclear syntax and/or diction resis, they do not electruct meaning.
+The write's ideas are vague or are not clearly expressed.
+The writer's ideas are difficult to understand because of poor choices in syntax and diction.
+Mechanics The ensay is free of errors in spelling, grammar and punctuation.
 Verb terms and point of view are consistent throughout the essay.
-The piece indicates effective proofreading.
-The energy contains few errors in spelling grammer and punction.
-Verb tense and point of view remain generally consistent throughout the essay.
-Provincing is evident.
-The energy contains frequent errors in specifying, grammar and punctuation.
-Verb tense analysis point of view shift often.
-The energy would have benefited from a more thorough proofressing.
-The ensay contains an unacceptable number of errors in spelling, grammar and purctisation.
-Verb terms and/or point of view may shift continuously.
+The piece indicates effective proofreading, The ensay contains few errors in spelling grammer and punctuation.
+Verb tense and point of view remain penerally consistent throughout the essay.
+Provinceding is evident.
+The ensay contains frequent errors in speling, grammar and puncturion.
+Verb tense and/or point of view shift often.
+The ensay would have benefical from a rome thorough prooficating.
+The ensay contains an unacceptable number of errors in spelling, grammar and purabation.
+Verb tense and/or point of view may shift continuously.
 The ensay was clearly not proofread.